Progress and Anxiety, 1789-1859

 Module description

-A series of masterclasses and seminars ask you to focus on areas of tension between the apparently relentless forward progression that characterises the nineteenth century and the anxieties that accompanied these rapid social, technological and cultural changes.
-Seminars on a compelling range of texts are followed by workshops which are designed to help you develop the research skills and methodologies required in your postgraduate work in Romantic Studies or Victorian Studies.
+In a series of masterclasses and seminars we ask you to focus on areas of tension between the apparently relentless forward progression that characterises the nineteenth century and the anxieties that accompanied these rapid social, technological and cultural changes.
+Seminars on a compelling range of texts are followed by workshops which are designed to help you develop the research skills and methodologies required in your postgraduate work.